 5. Avoid ALL snacking.

-If Kapha is high, there is a really good chance the digestion and metabolism are low.
+If Kapha is high, there is a really good chance that the digestion and metabolism are low.
 During times of low digestion, it is crucial to avoid all snacking and stick to eating 3 meals a day (at proper times).
-Eating between meals during a Kapha imbalance will over tax the already weakened digestive fire, create indigestion and toxic build-up.
-This bad habit will also negatively effect the pancreas and should be avoided by anyone with diabetes or insulin resistance.
+Eating between meals during a Kapha imbalance will overtax the already weakened digestive fire, create indigestion, and lead to toxic build-up.
+This bad habit will also negatively affect the pancreas and should be avoided by anyone with diabetes or insulin resistance.

-Although this is a hard recommendation for most people to follow, this is extremely vital for any Kapha disorder.
-Taking in food after 6pm will further increase the Kapha and decrease the digestion/metabolism.
-Alternatively, eating a light, easy-to-digest dinner each night between 5pm and 6pm is a powerful way to balance out your Kapha.
-Great Kapha food options are broth based soups, quinoa and steamed veggies, millet and veggie sauté or a bean, quinoa and salsa burrito.
+Although this is a hard recommendation for most people to follow, it is extremely vital for any Kapha disorder.
+Taking in food after 6 pm will further increase the Kapha and decrease the digestion/metabolism.
+Alternatively, eating a light, easy-to-digest dinner each night between 5 pm and 6 pm is a powerful way to balance out your Kapha.
+Great Kapha food options are broth-based soups, quinoa and steamed veggies, millet and veggie sauté, or a bean, quinoa, and salsa burrito.

 7. Spice up your meals.

 An easy and tasty way to combat Kapha is to simply add digestive, warming spices to each meal.
-This can be as simple as adding cinnamon and ginger to your oats, adding black pepper to your dinner or sautéing your veggies in cumin, coriander and fennel.
-All spice are beneficial for Kapha, however, these are the best choices: turmeric, dry ginger, black pepper, cayenne, cumin, coriander, fennel, brown mustard seed, ajwain, cinnamon, cardamon, clove and fenugreek. ***Salt is very Kapha provoking and should be used sparingly.
+This can be as simple as adding cinnamon and ginger to your oats, adding black pepper to your dinner or sautéing your veggies in cumin, coriander, and fennel.
+All spices are beneficial for Kapha; however, these are the best choices: Kapha Churna, turmeric, dry ginger, black pepper, cayenne, cumin, coriander, fennel, brown mustard seed, ajwain, cinnamon, cardamon, clove, and fenugreek. ***Salt is very Kapha-provoking and should be used sparingly.

 Although this should be a given for every-body, this holds especially true for those with a Kapha imbalance.
-Taking 20-30 minutes each day to be active and get the blood pumping, is a simple, yet powerful way to reduce Kapha build-up in the body and the mind.
-Some wonderful and realistic options include: taking a 20 minute brisk walk after lunch (or anytime), 30 minutes of the elliptical machine (non-weight bearing), 30 minutes of a moderate yoga practice, 30 minute exercise video, 30 minutes of biking or a 30+ minute hike.
-Exercising doesn’t have to be overly time consuming or exhausting.
+Taking 20-30 minutes each day to be active and get the blood pumping is a simple yet powerful way to reduce Kapha build-up in the body and the mind.
+Some wonderful and realistic options include: taking a 20-minute brisk walk after lunch (or anytime), 30 minutes on the elliptical machine (non-weight bearing), 30 minutes of a moderate yoga practice, 30-minute exercise video, 30 minutes of biking, or a 30+ minute hike.
+Exercising doesn’t have to be overly time-consuming or exhausting.
 Keep it simple, as daily consistency is the key to permanent changes.

 9. Perform 10 Sun Salutations each morning.